RestartB/titanium/README.md

 5. Copy the Bot Token, and paste it into the bot token field in the config file.
 Due to security reasons, you will only be able to view the bot token once from Discord Developer Portal before having to generate a new one.

 ### Spotify API Key
-To use the Spotify commands in Titanium Core, a Spotify Client ID and Secret are required.
+To use the Spotify commands in TitaniumCore, a Spotify Client ID and Secret are required.
 If you do not provide these, Spotify commands will automatically be disabled.
 The steps to get these are as follows:
 1. Go to the [Spotify Developers dashboard](https://developer.spotify.com/dashboard).
 A free or premium Spotify account is required.
 2. Create a new app, set the app name and description to whatever you please.
 No additional APIs are required.
 3. Set the Redirect URI to any valid URL. `http://example.com` is known to work.
 Then, create the app.